karlun/gramods/README.md

 Viewpoint : position
 Viewpoint : orientation
 Window <|-- SdlWindow
-StereoscopicView - StereoscopicMultiplexer
+MultiscopicView - MultiscopicMultiplexer
-note top of StereoscopicMultiplexer : StereoscopicView lets a StereoscopicMultiplexer set up\ntargets for the left and right eye rendering.
+note top of MultiscopicMultiplexer : MultiscopicView lets a MultiscopicMultiplexer set up\ntargets for the left and right eye rendering.
-StereoscopicMultiplexer <|-- SimpleAnaglyphsMultiplexer
+MultiscopicMultiplexer <|-- LinearAnaglyphsMultiplexer
-StereoscopicMultiplexer <|-- QuadBufferMultiplexer
+MultiscopicMultiplexer <|-- QuadBufferMultiplexer
 @enduml

 Since shaders are tightly coupled with the C++ code together with which they are used, their code reside within their respective class, in string literals.
 These string literals are specified in the form `std::string code = R"lang=glsl(` so that the editor may detect the language to provide syntax highlighting and automatic indentation.
 To get language support in the string literals with Emacs, use `polymode` (tested with version 20190624.1927) with the following code in your `.emacs` file: